mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 a couple of your peers, like, and just telling us like why you made the decisions that you made, you know, what, what you kind of have earmarked as left to do, um, what are the trade offs between this versus that choice?
-You know, because we figure that anybody who can talk through the problem can definitely solve it and the reverse is not necessarily true.
+You know, because we figured that anybody who can talk through the problem can definitely solve it and the reverse is not necessarily true.
 There are a lot of great engineers out there who do not value and prioritize communication that we do the way that we do.
 Uh, and, and it's just, we don't think less of them.